Toward Automated Robustness Evaluation of Mathematical Reasoning: Related Work

 \subsection{Robustness Evaluation of LLMs}

 There has been a line of work on evaluating the robustness of LLMs.
 For instance, AdvGLUE~\cite{wang2021adversarial} and Promptbench~\cite{zhu2023promptbench} are two widely used static benchmarks to evaluate the robustness of LLMs on various tasks.

-As mathematical problems offer the advantage of having standard answers that enable objective evaluation, many previous works have focused on evaluating the robustness of LLMs in mathematical reasoning~\cite{shiLargeLanguageModels2023,huang2025math,srivastava2024functional,mirzadeh2024gsm,yu2025benchmarking,gulati2024putnam}. \citet{shiLargeLanguageModels2023} find that LLMs' performance is dramatically decreased when irrelevant context is included in GSM8K problems. \citet{li-etal-2024-gsm} propose a variant dataset of the GSM8K benchmark, GSM8K-PLUS, with various mathematical perturbations and show that LLMs are far from robust. \citet{mirzadeh2024gsm} create symbolic templates that allow for the generation of a diverse set of questions from GSM8K problems.
-They find that LLMs exhibit noticeable variance when responding to different instantiations of the same question.
-Unlike these works, which evaluate LLM robustness through template-based approaches or fixed sets of perturbation rules, our framework adopts a more flexible and dynamic optimization strategy.
+\hyt{As mathematical problems enable objective evaluation via standard answers}, many previous works have focused on evaluating the robustness of LLMs in mathematical reasoning~\cite{shiLargeLanguageModels2023,huang2025math,srivastava2024functional,mirzadeh2024gsm,yu2025benchmarking,gulati2024putnam,kirtane2025mathrobust,abedin2025arithmattack,zhou2025gsmInfinite}. \hyt{\citet{shiLargeLanguageModels2023} find that performance drops dramatically when irrelevant context is added to GSM8K. \citet{li-etal-2024-gsm} propose GSM8K-PLUS, a variant with mathematical perturbations, showing that LLMs are far from robust. \citet{mirzadeh2024gsm} create symbolic templates to generate a diverse set of questions from GSM8K.
+They observe that LLMs exhibit noticeable variance when responding to different instantiations of the same question.} \hyt{To further test robustness and consistency, works like MetaMath~\cite{yu2023metamath} and ConsisEval~\cite{yang2024can} generate question variants via fixed rewrite rules or prompt-driven reviews.} Other frameworks like MASTER~\cite{yue2025master} utilize multi-agent simulated teaching to synthesize reasoning data. \hyt{Recently, \citet{liu2025arenabencher} further expands evaluation diversity by incorporating multi-model interactions.
+These adversarial variants can also be repurposed as training data to enhance robustness, aligning with recent efforts on high-quality data augmentation~\cite{zhu2025fanno}.
+Unlike these works, which primarily rely on template-based approaches or fixed sets of perturbation rules,} our framework adopts a more flexible and dynamic optimization strategy.